yuriy-chumak/ol/README.md

 Otus Lisp (Ol in short) is a purely functional dialect of Lisp.

-It implements an extended subset of R<sup>7</sup>RS Scheme includes, but is not limited to, some of the SRFIs.
+It implements an extended subset of the R<sup>7</sup>RS Scheme, including but not limited to some SRFIs.
+It is tiny (~ 42kb), embeddable and cross-platform.
+Provides a portable high-level way to run code is written in other languages.

-It's tiny (~42kb), embeddable and cross-platform; provides a portable, high-level way to call code written in other languages.
+You can use Ol in Linux, Windows, Unixes (macOS, kinds of BSD), Android, webOS and lot of any other operation systems based on various hardware architectures (x86, x86_64, arm, aarch64, ppc, mips, etc).

-You can use Ol in GNU/Linux, Windows, Unixes (macOS, Solaris, kinds of BSD), Android, webOS, Minoca and lot of other operation systems based on various hardware architectures (x86/x86_64, arm, aarch64, ppc, mips, etc).
+It supports direct calls to external "C" functions for 32- and 64-bit platforms with full callables (aka callbacks) support.

-Additionally Ol ported to the Web and tested under Chrome, Firefox, Opera, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape.
+Additionally Ol is ported to the Web and used in Chrome, Opera, Firefox, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape, etc.

 LICENSE